On chirality of the vorticity of the Universe: Theoretical scenario

 (6) Electromagnetic and strong forces, as well as the Riemann curvature of spacetime induced by the metric alone, are chirally-symmetric interactions and cannot alter the chirality of vorticity in later stages of evolution after neutrino decoupling.

-Vorticity induced by spin density within EC cosmology (see equations below) acts as a seed for vortical motions of cosmic particles and as a seed for the angular momenta of galaxies, clusters,..., Universe \citep{Peebles,Binney,Kolb}.
+Vorticity induced by spin density within EC cosmology (see equations below) acts as a seed for vortical motions of cosmic particles and as a seed for the angular momenta of galaxies, clusters,..., Universe \cite{Kolb,Peebles,Binney}.
 Torsion grows together with a grow of large scale structures at late stages of the structure formation because the torsion is then dominated by the orbital angular momenta of large scale structures.

-(7) A term of EC equations linear in torsion (spin) allows us to uniquely determine chirality of the vorticity.
-Namely, this is possible to achieve because of the relation derived at spacelike infinity and its vicinity \citep{Palle4,Penrose}.
+(7) A term of EC equations linear in torsion (angular momentum) allows us to uniquely determine chirality of the vorticity.
+Namely, this is possible to achieve because of the relation derived at spacelike infinity and its vicinity \cite{Palle4,Penrose}.
 The present Universe is in the matter dominated epoch with $T_{\gamma, 0}=2.73\ K,\ \frac{\rho_{\gamma, 0}}{\rho_{m, 0}}= {\cal O}(10^{-4})$, while the spacelike infinity is at $T_{\gamma}(R=\infty)=0\ K$.
 Evidently, the present state of the Universe is in the vicinity of the spacelike infinity.

-We define the metric with vorticity with two real parameters $m,\Sigma$ \citep{Palle4,Obukhov}, spin and torsion of the fluid \citep{Obukhov}, as well as the standard definition of vorticity \citep{Palle4}.
-The crucial relation (1) at spacelike infinity allows to fix the chirality of the vorticity from a chirality of spin(torsion):
+We define the metric with vorticity with two real parameters $m,\Sigma$ \cite{Obukhov,Palle4}, spin(ang. momentum) and torsion of the fluid \cite{Obukhov}, as well as the standard definition of vorticity \cite{Palle4}.
+The crucial relations (eqs.(3)) at spacelike infinity allows to fix the chirality of the vorticity from a chirality of the angular momentum: